jstep/Android_Onboarding/README.md

-# Android Onboarding
+# Onboarding - Android Series
+Part of a series of stand-alone Android Studio projects that each demonstrate one high-level technique.

-Example of Android on-boarding experience for first time app users.
+Example of Android on-boarding.
+Experience for first time app users.